prabirshrestha/asyncomplete.vim/README.md

 ```

 **Refer to [vim-lsp wiki](https://github.com/prabirshrestha/vim-lsp/wiki/Servers) for configuring other language servers.** Besides auto-complete language server support other features such as go to definition, find references, renaming symbols, document symbols, find workspace symbols, formatting and so on.

+**Please note** that setup for certain LSP servers requires support for v0.2.0+ of neovim.

 *in alphabetical order*